FajarAdhitia/FajarAdhitia/README.md

 ## Hi there 👋

 👋 Hi there!
-I’m Fajar Adhitia!
+I’m Fajar Adhitia Suwandhi!

+🎓 I’m a student from Bengkulu University, majoring in Informatics Engineering.

-🔭 I’m currently working on exciting projects in the world of IoT and mobile development, blending technology with creativity.
+🔭 I’m currently working on exciting projects in web development and mobile development, blending technology with creativity to build seamless user experiences.

-🌱 I’m currently learning about advanced machine learning techniques to enhance my programming skills and bring innovative solutions to life.
+🌱 I’m also diving into UI/UX design, striving to create intuitive interfaces that enhance user interaction.

 👯 I’m looking to collaborate on open-source projects that challenge my abilities and foster learning within a dynamic team.